Our free membership, business.com+, takes the pain out of choosing new business services.

 What should workers consider when getting piercings and tattoos?

-If you’re considering body modifications such as tattoos and piercings, or if you already have tattoos or piercings and are seeking professional employment, here are some tips and best practices to consider:
+If you’re considering body art such as tattoos and nose rings, or if you already have tattoos or piercings and are seeking professional employment, here are some tips and best practices to consider:

 “I think the main thing workers need to keep in mind while getting tattoos is that they don’t get an offensive phrase or symbol, because this can disrupt and offend their co-workers, making the workplace unsafe for them,” Pasternak said.

-Seemingly innocent symbols may be offensive or mean something other than what you intended.
+Seemingly innocent symbols may be offensive or mean something other than what you intended and create workplace conflict.
 Refer to "tattoo meaning" resources to ensure your tattoo isn't taboo.

 2. Consider the tattoo’s extent.

-If you have small tattoos like your children’s birth dates or symbols that mean a lot to you, most people won’t mind.
-Yet, if your tattoos cover more of your body than not, expect some resistance or violations in dress codes.
+If you have small tattoos — like your children’s birth dates or meaningful symbols — most people won’t mind.
+But if your tattoos cover more of your body than not, you may run into resistance or run afoul of company dress codes.

-Think about the size of the tattoo, where it’s located, and how much it impacts your job.
-For example, clothing like shirts and jackets can effectively hide large tattoos on your arms, chest, and back.
+Think about the size of the tattoo, where it’s located, and how much it might impact your job.
+For example, clothing like shirts and jackets can effectively hide large tattoos on your arms, chest and back.

 3. Keep tattoos off the face, hand and neck.

-Face, neck and hand tattoos are enormous commitments, and you should consider your future career goals carefully before moving forward.
+Face, neck and hand tattoos are major commitments, and you should consider your long-term career goals carefully before moving forward.

 Bythewood explained tattoo artists’ reluctance to create face and neck art on someone who may not be ready for the repercussions.
 “It’s not a thing to be taken lightly, and I long ago drew an ethical line in the sand for myself as a professional tattooer to turn down ‘job stoppers’ on those who are not already committed to living as a heavily tattooed person.”